sonic-net/SONiC/doc/sflow/sflow_hld.md

   * value is the average number of packets skipped before the sample is taken.
 As per SAI samplepacket definition : "The sampling rate specifies random sampling probability as the ratio of packets observed to samples generated.
 For example a sampling rate of 256 specifies that, on average, 1 sample will be generated for every 256 packets observed."
   * Valid range 256:8388608.

   Note that sample-rate can be different for same interface on rx and tx direction.
 This is acheived by setting the direction option.
 Default is set to rx for backward compatibility.
 This is optional parameter if not set default is rx (for backward compatibility).
-If option "both", SFLOW SESSION table with keys "rx" and "tx" are modified.
+If option "both", SFLOW SESSION table will be updated with ingress and egress sample-rate.

 * **sflow polling-interval** *{value}*